Theory of everything: Gödel's incompleteness theorem

 A number of scholars claim that Gödel's incompleteness theorem suggests that attempts to construct a theory of everything are bound to fail.
 Gödel's theorem, informally stated, asserts that any formal theory sufficient to express elementary arithmetical facts and strong enough for them to be proved is either inconsistent (both a statement and its denial can be derived from its axioms) or incomplete, in the sense that there is a true statement that can't be derived in the formal theory.

-The Benedictine priest and science writer Stanley Jaki, in his 1966 book The Relevance of Physics, suggested that Gödel's theorem casts doubt on the "theory of everything" will certainly be a consistent non-trivial mathematical theory, it must be incomplete.
-He claims that this dooms searches for a deterministic theory of everything.
+The Benedictine priest and science writer Stanley Jaki, in his 1966 book The Relevance of Physics, suggested that Gödel's theorem dooms searches for a deterministic "theory of everything" at least as a consistent non-trivial mathematical theory.

 Freeman Dyson has stated that "Gödel's theorem implies that pure mathematics is inexhaustible.
 No matter how many problems we solve, there will always be other problems that cannot be solved within the existing rules. […] Because of Gödel's theorem, physics is inexhaustible too.
 The laws of physics are a finite set of rules, and include the rules for doing mathematics, so that Gödel's theorem applies to them."

 Stephen Hawking originally believed that a theory of everything could be found, but after considering Gödel's Theorem, he concluded that one was not obtainable: "Some people will be very disappointed if there is not an ultimate theory that can be formulated as a finite number of principles.
 I used to belong to that camp, but I have changed my mind."

 Jürgen Schmidhuber (1997) has argued against this view; he asserts that Gödel's theorems are irrelevant for computable physics.
 In 2000, Schmidhuber explicitly constructed limit-computable, deterministic universes whose pseudo-randomness based on undecidable, Gödel-like halting problems is extremely hard to detect but does not prevent formal theories of everything describable by very few bits of information.

 Related critique was offered by Solomon Feferman and others.
 Douglas S. Robertson offers Conway's game of life as an example: The underlying rules are simple and complete, but there are formally undecidable questions about the game's behaviors.
 Analogously, it may (or may not) be possible to completely state the underlying rules of physics with a finite number of well-defined laws, but there is little doubt that there are questions about the behavior of physical systems which are formally undecidable on the basis of those underlying laws.